 If you’re in a hurry and your cloudiness isn’t too bad, you can try using a pool flocculant.
 Once the floc does its job, all the suspended debris in your water will sink to the bottom.
 Vacuum it out (to waste), top off and balance your water, and you’re all set to use your pool.

 You can make this pool additive a part of your weekly water care routine as a preventive measure.
-Water clarifier won’t address any of the more serious problems that may cause cloudy pool water, but it will help keep your otherwise well-maintained pool water looking great by coagulating debris making it easier for your filter to catch.
+Water clarifiers won’t address any of the more serious problems that may cause a cloudy pool, but it will help keep your otherwise well-maintained pool water looking great by coagulating debris making it easier for your filter to catch.

 Stop Cloudy Pool Water Before It Starts

 Clearing up your pool isn’t a massive undertaking, but depending on the problem it can cost you a bit in chemicals and elbow grease.
-One of the best pieces of advice we can give you to protect your pool from water problems is to create and stick to a pool maintenance schedule.
+But you’ll appreciate it when you leave the cloudy pool behind and dive back into sparkling water.

 Make sure the only clouds you see are the ones in the sky.
 Weekly testing and balancing, skimming and vacuuming, basic filter maintenance, and regular shocking will keep your pool healthy and clear all season long.